Skip to Content

 Both sexes can be recognized by these features and also have pinkish legs and dark gray on the upper part and tip of a pinkish bill.

-The Veery is a common bird that breeds near streams and other wet habitats within deciduous forest and second growth in southern Canada, the northern Rocky Mountains, parts of the northern USA, and in the Appalachians.
-It migrates through the central and eastern USA to winter in Brazil and Bolivia.
+The Veery is a common bird that breeds near streams, marshes, and other wet habitats within deciduous forest and second growth in southern Canada, the northern Rocky Mountains, parts of the northern USA, and in the Appalachians.

 #10 Hermit Thrush